This is a review of the Best Ultralight Sleeping Bags for backpacking in 2023.

 If you want more room inside the bag, look at the wider Swallow or Swift down bags, or even take a look at the Feathered Friends Flicker which is a hybrid sleeping bag and quilt.
 They have the same high-quality materials with slightly larger internal dimensions and weight.

-Although this back is not EN Rated it has similar specs to the Marmot Lithium 20 and RAB Mythic Ultra 380 which are both EN Rated.
-A great high-quality lightweight sleeping bag.
+Although this back is not EN Rated it has similar specs to the RAB Mythic Ultra 380 and Sea to Summit Spark which are EN Rated.
+A great high-quality lightweight sleeping bag best suited to ultralight thru hikers and backpackers wanting the best quality possible.

 Compare Prices: